Qiskit/qiskit-serverless/docs/deployment/cloud.rst

         resource_group = "YOUR_RESOURCE_GROUP"

 * Note the `region <https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-cloudfunctions_regions>`_ and the `resource group <https://cloud.ibm.com/docs/account?topic=account-rgs&interface=cli>`_ associated with your account.

-To use **AWS**, configure environment variables, depending on your system, in accordance with the instructions `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set>`_.

 To confirm the configuration just run ``terraform plan``: